HussainAther/philosophy/causality/epistemology.md

 (ii) deduce their consequences, rejecting the laws and returning to step (i) if these consequences are falsified by evidence.
 Popper thus combines what is known as the covering-law account of causal explanation with a hypothetico -deductive account of learning causal relationships.

+## Inductive learning

+Francis Bacon developed a rather different account of scientific learning.
+First one makes a large amount of careful observations of the phenomenon to be explained, by performing experiments if need be.
+One compiles a table of positive instances (cases in which the phenomenon occurs), a table of negative instances (cases in which the phenomenon does not occur), and a table of partial instances (cases in which the phenomenon occurs to a certain degree).